programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 )
 ```

 In this example, we keep everything the same as before, except we now add a function `setup_aug_tfms` to create image transformations.
 We pass this into the `batch_tfms` parameter in the `ImageDataLoader`.
-In the previous lesson, we saw `item_tfms` in our advert data loading example.
+In the previous part of this lesson, we saw `item_tfms` in our advert data loading example.
 What is the difference between these two transforms?

 `item_tfms`, as the name suggests, are applied to each item before they are assembled into a batch, whereas `batch_tfms` are instead applied to batches of images - in our case 32 images at a time.
 The reason we should use `batch_tfms` when possible, is that they happen on the GPU and as a result are much faster.
 However, if you don't have a GPU available, they will still work.